You are here

 A group of trained student paraprofessionals are available to assist SUNY Potsdam students with personal concerns.
 These students provide peer counseling to residents and can be contacted by calling via the phone number directly (available in the Residence Halls or Counseling Center), accessible by RA’s, RD’s as well as University Police.
 They are on call between 4:30 p.m. and 8:00 a.m. while classes are in session during the Fall and Spring semesters.
 In addition, they have office hours during the day.
 Simply walk into the Counseling Center and ask to see a Peer Counselor!

 Counseling Center Staff

-The Counseling Center Staff is an eclectic group of people who utilize a wide range of therapeutic orientations which include cognitive, behavioral, wellness, Rogerian and Ericksonian approaches to change.
+The Counseling Center Staff represents a broad skill set of evidence based therapeutic modalities to address a multitude of challenges.
 All of our counselors are licensed in New York State as Mental Health Counselors (LMHC’s) or Master Social Workers (LMSW’s).
 For more information about our counseling staff, including contact info, visit the Counseling Staff in the Directory.